IvanLudvig/IvanLudvig.github.io/travel/_posts/2022-07-26-fuerteventura.md

     </p>
 </center>

 Overall Fuerteventura is an island with unique nature: barren deserts, dunes and wonderful sandy beaches.
-While the towns lack history, character and culture.
+Whereas the towns lack history, character and culture.

 <a class="prev" href="/travel/2022/07/22/lanzarote.html">
 Lanzarote